 Unconscious bias exists in each person’s worldview, affecting our behaviours in the workplace.
 It refers to the implicit attitudes, beliefs, and stereotypes that affect our perception and decision-making without our conscious awareness.
 As a result, unconscious bias creates barriers to inclusion, performance and engagement.
 Understanding what unconscious bias is and how it impacts our decisions is key to fostering more inclusive and intercultural workplaces, practices and leadership.
 This fosters a high-performing team culture and organizational productivity.
 In this session, participants will learn what unconscious bias is and how it presents itself in the workplace, acknowledge their own biases and learn tools and techniques to counter bias.

 Navigating Race, Equity and Privilege in the Workplace

 Navigating race, privilege, and equity is a critical component of building a more equitable and just society.
 This session provides foundational knowledge required to build a race conscious organization by helping individuals understand the complexities of race and privilege.
 By exploring our racial history, we begin to recognize why systemic barriers persist in the workplace and remain particularly stark for some racialized groups.
 We discuss allyship and privilege and encourage participants to reflect and make choices about how to give, share, use and withhold power to assist and act in solidarity with people who are marginalized.
 We will also look at the role of data to identify race-based barriers as a means of creating sustainable change towards more equitable workplaces.

 Building Inclusive Cultures

 Foundations for Anti-Racism

-The many tragic events and the protests taking place across Canada, the U.S. and around the world in support of the #BlackLivesMatter movement reminds us that racism is a very real problem, one that goes beyond interpersonal relationships and that is systemic in nature.
-In a racist society, it is not enough to be non-racist, we must be anti-racist.
+In a racist society, it is not enough to be non-racist, we must be anti-racist” (Angela Davis).
 Anti-racism is an ongoing and active process of recognizing and addressing individual, institutional, and systemic racism.
-Engaging in this active process requires an awareness of how race and racism affect the lived experience of racialized groups and how white people contribute, actively or unconsciously, to racism.
+Engaging in this active process requires an awareness of how race and racism affect the lived experiences of racialized groups and identify how we might contribute, actively or unconsciously, to racism.
 In this session, participants will understand and apply key concepts related to anti-racism, oppression and privilege, understand how racial bias affects individuals and communities, and identify ways to implement anti-racist practices and act as effective allies.

 Mitigating Unconscious Bias in Hiring